Israel

 The Harvard GSS risk rating for Israel is high risk.
 The ongoing war poses significant health and safety risks and the potential for incidental contact with violence and/or life-threatening environments.
 Note that, per the student travel policies, undergraduate students and post-baccalaureate fellows are prohibited from pursuing Harvard-sponsored travel to high-risk locations; graduate and professional students have additional pre-departure requirements.
 We strongly encourage all other Harvard affiliates to consult with our International Safety & Security team prior to finalizing travel plans.
 Travelers should assess their plans, logistical feasibility, and whether this is the right time to travel.

-Beyond the increased violence, rocket fire, and military actions, petty crime is a risk in densely populated and tourist areas.
-Protests and rallies occur frequently and can disrupt transportation and business operations, and at times turn violent.
+Since Hamas' attack on October 7, 2023, Israel has declared war with Hamas, and there has been an increase in violence, rocket fire, and military actions.
+Large-scale protests and rallies occur frequently and can disrupt transportation and business operations, and at times turn violent.
+Petty crime is a risk in densely-populated and tourist areas.
 Homosexuality is legal in Israel, but only foreign same-sex marriages are recognized.
 As with any country, you need to research and consider all factors in the context of your identity, your activities in country, and your familiarity with the country and its culture.
 If a security incident occurs, contact International SOS through the Assistance App or by calling +1-617-998-0000.
 Understand that International SOS and similar emergency services are bound by local government regulations and their ability to respond in an area of armed conflict may be limited.

 There are several main airport hubs in Israel; airports are occasionally targeted by demonstrations, which can affect travel.
 Due to the current war, many international airlines have suspended flights.
 Ground transportation is possible, but there are many roadblocks and security checkpoints.
 Travelers should expect extreme delays and interruptions.
 Roads are well maintained but often congested in urban areas, and adherence to rules of the road vary.
 Travelers are advised not to self-drive because conditions may vary from what you’re used to.
 Public transportation is not extensive, although there is a bus system and a growing inter-city rail system.
 Licensed taxis can be booked ahead or flagged down.
 Note that most transportation services halt operations from Friday afternoon to Saturday evening in observance of the Shabbat (Sabbath).
 Review the road safety report for Israel to learn more about public transit, walking, biking, and driving conditions.